 During the year ended December 31, 2021, the Company executed contractual arrangements with a customer for the development of a RAD-Hard product, consisting of a technology license, design license agreement, and development subcontract (RAD-Hard 1).
-The Company does not share in the rights to future revenues or royalties.
 The total arrangements are for \$6.5 million in consideration.